savinien/MK351/github/README.md

 Create a free account on [github](http://github.com).
 If you'd like it, you can afterwards apply for the [student developper pack](https://education.github.com/pack).

-At the command line clone the class repo: `git clone https://github.com/savinien/MK351.git`, or `git clone https://github.com/savinien/MK351.git name_of_your_repertory` where `name_of_your_repertory` is the name of the repertory you'd like to store the class repo.
+At the command line clone the class repo: `git clone https://github.com/savinien/MK351.git`, or `git clone https://github.com/savinien/MK351.git name_of_your_repertory` where `name_of_your_repertory` is the name of the repertory you'd like to store the class repo into.

 <a name="gitbas"></a>